dhilasdrh/test-canvas-ruler/README.md

 ### [Utils](./src/utils/alignmentUtils.ts)

-Contains all low-level utilities for:
+Contains all low-level math and coordinate logic

-- Calculating ranges between nodes
+- Calculates shared ranges between two nodes (horizontal or vertical).
-- Converting canvas coordinates into screen positions for guide lines
+- Converts canvas coordinates into screen coordinates using the current viewport.
+- Returns simple objects that describe how each guide line should be rendered.

 ### [Composables](./src/composables/useAlignmentLines.ts)

 Main composable generating lines on drag

-- Listens to Vue Flow's `onNodeDrag`
+- Listens `onNodeDrag()` event
 - Compares dragged node against all other nodes
-- Detects alignment of:
-  - left/right edges
-  - top/bottom edges
-  - center X
-  - center Y
-- Creates guide line objects using utils
-- Removes all guides on drag stop
+- It compares node edges (top, bottom, left, right) and node centers (X and Y), and treats them as aligned when the distance is within a small tolerance.
+- When an alignment is detected, it creates guide lines using the utility functions.
+- All guide lines are cleared when the drag ends.

 ### [Components](./src/components/CanvasWrapper.vue)